 - Nikita: When Sara, an underperforming Division candidate, is sent on a suicide mission, Nikita intervenes and kidnaps her.
 When she finally gets Sara to accept that Division planned to have her killed, she is able to convince Sara to go into hiding after deliviring one final blow to her former employers.

-- In Doctor Who episode "Into the Dalek" this happens to the Dalek.
-The Doctor accidentally restores it, then tries to bring it back to its good state by establishing a mental link with it.
-However from his perspective he fails as the Dalek sees the Doctor's hatred of the Daleks and decides to exterminate the Daleks.
+- In the Doctor Who episode "Into the Dalek," this happens to a Dalek named Rusty.
+The Doctor accidentally restores it to its evil default, then tries to bring it back to its good state by establishing a mental link with it.
+However from his perspective he fails, as the Dalek sees the Doctor's hatred of the Daleks and decides to exterminate the Daleks.
+This also happened a few seasons earlier with Strax, a Sontaran who got punished for a transgression by being appointed as The Medic (a grave dishonor for a Proud Warrior Race Guy) and later ended up befriending two of the Doctor's allies in Victorian London.

 - Occasionally in Fire Emblem, if you can get close, you can talk to one of the enemy units and get them to join you for various reasons, or you can kill them and just keep moving.